Fish & SeafoodMain CourseMaison Mirabeau WinesProvencal RecipesTaste

 • Put the butter into a small frying pan over medium heat while you peel and slice the garlic.

-• Add the garlic slices to the pan along with the fennel seeds, and cook gently while you prepare the fennel.
+• Add the garlic slices and fennel seeds to the pan and cook gently while you prepare the fennel.

 • Cut the very ends off the fennel stalks, keeping any feathery fronds to use as a herb at the end of cooking.